Retailers' Guide To Christmas

 Christmas promotion ideas for retail

-Supermarkets ought to bear various types of family sizes in mind, and use the opportunity to push their ranges of smaller meal deals, half-size bottles of wine and champagne, and smaller packs of Christmas crackers and table settings.
-Retailers have both a responsibility and an opportunity to make this as appealing and enjoyable as possible during this holiday season.
+Supermarkets ought to consider various types of family sizes and make sure to cater to all.
+Promote range of smaller meal deals, half-size bottles of wine and champagne, and smaller packs of Christmas crackers and table settings for smaller families, alongside larger quantities for big families and parties.

 On the approach to Christmas, supermarkets and other food retailers must consider what products their customers will likely want to buy together as part of their big Christmas shop.
 Clever cross-merchandising at Christmas can really boost sales and AOV.